Wanda Coleman: Biography

 Wanda Evans was born in the Watts neighborhood of Los Angeles, where she grew up during the 1950s and 1960s.
 She is the eldest of four children.
 Her parents were George and Lewana (Scott) Evans, who were introduced to one another at church by his aunt.
 In 1931, her father had relocated to Los Angeles from Little Rock, Arkansas, after the lynching of a young man who was hung from a church steeple.
 He was an ex-boxer and long-time friend and sparring partner of Light Heavyweight Champion Archie Moore.
 In Los Angeles, he ran a sign shop during the day and worked the graveyard shift as a janitor at RCA Victor Records.
 Her mother worked as a seamstress and as a housekeeper for Ronald Reagan, among other celebrities.

+According to the Poetry Foundation, Coleman wrote her first poems at age 5 and had her first ones published in a local newspaper at age 13.

 After graduating from John C. Fremont High School in Los Angeles, Wanda Evans enrolled at Los Angeles Valley College in Van Nuys, California.
 She transferred to California State University at Los Angeles, but did not complete a degree.

 Shortly after finishing high school, she married white Southerner Charles Coleman, a troubleshooter for the Student Non-Violent Coordinating Committee (SNCC) in the 1960s.
 Their union produced two children, Luanda and Anthony.
 She went on to marry two more times.
 Her second marriage produced her second son, Ian.
 Her third husband was poet Austin Straus, whom she married in 1981.

 After divorcing her first husband, Coleman worked a variety of jobs to make ends meet as a single mother, including waiting, typing, and editing a soft-core pornography magazine.
 She wrote for a number of men's magazines under the pseudonym Andrew L. Tate.